WebOrigami/docs/src/content/core/intro.md

 import { ObjectGraph } from "@graphorigami/origami";

-// Create an explorable in-memory object. export default new ObjectGraph({
+// Create an async graph for an in-memory object. export default new ObjectGraph({
   Alice: "Hello, Alice. [from an object]",
   Bob: "Hello, Bob. [from an object]",